microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 ## How does EVVIE Work?
 EVVIE uses a unique blend of Microsoft Power Platform and Microsoft Azure resources to automate the vehicle inspection process using advanced, state-of-the-art AI models.
 EVVIE's internal process is described below, at a high level:

-A **Power Apps** app is built and used by the user as the interface to collect photos of damage to a vehicle as part of a vehicle inspection.
+A **Power Apps** app used by the user and serves as the interface to collect photos of damage to a vehicle as part of a vehicle inspection.

 The Power App leverages a **custom connector** (API integration) to provide the captured images to a custom API, a .NET-based **Azure Function**.